betagouv/ai-cli/README.md

 # AI CLI - Single Source of Truth for AI Assistant Configurations

+> **🚧 Work in Progress** - This project is under active development.
+Feel free to join the discussion in our [beta Mattermost channel](https://mattermost.incubateur.net/betagouv/channels/domaine-dev-ai-workflows)!

 > Unified AI configuration management across IDEs - because your team shouldn't maintain duplicate configs

 ## 🎯 The Problem